 Our mission at Founders is to provide an exceptional classical education and to encourage the virtues of character necessary for human flourishing.
 This requires a commitment, over the course of many years, to a specific course of study.
 A chief element of that commitment is regular and punctual attendance.

 School starts promptly at 8:00am for all students.
 It is critical to student safety that we know where all students are on school days.
-Parents must notify the front office every day a child is to be away from school.
-To notify the front office, email or send a Jupiter message to your student’s teachers and the Attendance Clerk at firstname.lastname@example.org.
+Parents must notify the attendance office every day a child is to be away from school.
+To notify the attendance office, email or send a Jupiter message to your student’s teachers and the Attendance Clerk at firstname.lastname@example.org.
 In the message, please include your child’s name and the reason for his or her absence.
-Parents must make us aware of the child’s absence before 8:00 am.
+Attendance should be notified before 8:00am each day the student is absent.
 If a parent fails to notify the office of a student’s absence, the absence will be coded as unexcused.

 The 90% Rule